Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Preliminaries and background

 Next we need to solve the equation system \eqref{non pde sol fem 1}.
-If $\tilde{\mathcal{N}}$ is a linear operator, it reduces to an $n\times n$ linear system.
-If $\tilde{\mathcal{N}}$ is nonlinear, a common approach is to solve the equation system using a linearization procedure (e.g., the Newton's method \cite{demmel1997applied}).
+If ${\mathcal{N}}$ is a linear operator, it reduces to a linear system.
+If ${\mathcal{N}}$ is nonlinear, a common approach is to solve the equation system using a linearization procedure (e.g., Newton's method \cite{demmel1997applied}).

 The presumption here is that we use a sufficiently large number of basis functions so that the numerical approximate solution $u_h$ is of high accuracy and is referred to as the \emph{high-fidelity solution} in this paper.
 To achieve such accuracy, the number of basis functions required is often very large, which in turn leads to a very high-dimensional algebraic equation system in Eq.~\eqref{non pde sol fem 1}.
 Assembling and solving such a large system---especially using iterative linearization in the case of a nonlinear operator---becomes computationally expensive in terms of both memory and CPU time.
 To this end, the RB method is a popular approach for solving parametrized PDEs, as it can often significantly reduce the dimensionality of the algebraic equation system.